yug95/node-mysql/README.md

 2. other crud route are in secureApi -  `localhost:9890/secureApi/user`.
      * In all GET, PUT, DELETE and POST request pass `token` in header which you get in login response.

-Example object for login and Post request -
+Example object for login request -

 ```
 {